Rafikul10/Stroke-Prediction-ML-and-ANN/README.md

 # Stroke-Prediction-ML-ANN
-Accuracy of the model is:  93.93%
+Accuracy of the ML model is:  93.93% (By using RandomForestClassifier algorithm)

 # --ABOUUT DATASET--